-Northwest Straits Foundation, Sunlight Shores Country Club and Island County Marine Resources Committee are partners to restore 350 linear feet of shoreline and 0.25 acres of nearshore habitat within Useless Bay, Whidbey Island.
-The exposed bulkhead toe is in near the mean higher high water line (MHHW) where forage fish such as surf smelt and sand lance could spawn.
+Northwest Straits Foundation, Sunlight Shores Country Club and Island County Marine Resources Committee are partners on the Sunlight Shores nearshore restoration project.
+In fall 2018, 350 linear feet of shoreline and 0.25 acres of nearshore habitat were restored within Useless Bay, Whidbey Island.

 Time lapse video of the Sunlight Shores project by Coastal Geologic Services.